fuujiro/vim-anchovy/README.md

 ### 11. Contribution

-If you will to contribute to this open-source program, You can launch a issue at this repo.
+If you will to contribute to this open-source program, You can launch a issue or pull request to this repo.
 Thanks.